-In all capture modes, if you plan to capture global angles, to ensure that the IMU sensor data is stable and to minimize drift, you must calibrate the IMU sensors.
+In Capture and Visualize modes, if you plan to collect global angles, you must calibrate each of the IMU sensors to ensure that the data is stable and to minimize drift.

 To calibrate the sensors:

-- Start streaming global angles.
-(If you're not sure how to do this, see Start Capture.U and choose a capture mode.)
+Start streaming global angles.
+(If you're not sure how to do this, see Start Capture.U and choose a collection mode.)

-Put the sensor on a flat surface and spin it through two full rotations.
+Put the sensor on a flat surface and spin it through two full rotations around the z axis.

 To avoid any unwanted influence on the sensor, avoid placing it in proximity to anything metallic.